tinybirdco/web-analytics-starter-kit/README.md

 ## Visualize the metrics on a readymade dashboard

-Go to https://analytics.tinybird.co and paste your `dashboard` token.
+Go to https://analytics.tinybird.live and paste your **Workspace admin token**.

-Get your `dashboard` token from https://cloud.tinybird.co/tokens
+Get your `dashboard` token from https://cloud.tinybird.co/tokens.

 ## Advanced